• Skip to primary navigation

 • Toss rice into vegetables and kimchi mixture, until the rice begins to loosen.

-• Sprinkle with remaining green onions, crumbled seaweed, and a lime slice
+• Sprinkle with remaining green onions, crumbled seaweed, and lime slices.

 • Additional soy sauce (Tamari) on the side, as well as Sriracha.